-The UPWP is the management plan for the MPO.
+The UPWP is the management plan for the MPO and is prepared with cooperation and guidance from federal, state, and local government agencies as well as public and private transportation providers.
 It identifies and schedules all of the planning activities that need to be accomplished on an annual basis.
 It integrates policy, planning, and programming activities.
 This is also where the allocation of staff and funding resources occurs.

 There are three work elements in this UPWP.
 Each element consists of sections that identify the lead agency; objective; program activities; prior year accomplishments; work products (with estimated completion dates); and budget.
-The budget allocations for these elements are shown in Table 5.
+The budget allocation for each work element is included at the end of the element's description.

-The SEMPO FY 2020 UPWP consists of the following work elements:
+The SEMPO FY 2021 UPWP consists of the following work elements: